+44 (0)2476 393889sales@unifabs.eu

 Many metals can be formed into sheets, including steel, aluminium, copper, brass, tin, nickel, and titanium.
 Precious metals such as silver, gold and platinum can also be produced in sheet form.

-Metal bending, or press braking is the process used to bend or form a sheet of metal into a desired shape.
-Press brakes use various tools to achieve a wide range of angles and forms.
-Metals can also be bent utilising panel bending machines like the Salvagnini P2 Lean at Unifabs.
-This bending machine utilises automation to manipulate the sheet metal and produces bends in both directions without needing to flip the material.
+Metal bending, or press braking forms the sheet of metal into the desired shape.
+Press brakes use a variety of tools to achieve different angles and forms.
+Metals can also be bent using automated panel bending machines, such as the Salvagnini P2 Lean at Unifabs, which produces bends in both directions without flipping the sheet.

 We’re proud of every product we make